-I have read, understand, and acc Craft assignee. cept the above terms and conditions for or hourly wages and f ringe contributions as a (Name of Contractor) (Signature of Assignee) (SSN) (date) (This are a located as a factor of the located at t ( employment.)
+I have read, understand, and accept the above terms and conditions for hourly wages and fringe contributions as a Craft assignee.
+(Name of Contractor) (Signature of Assignee) (SSN) (date) (This are a located as a factor of the located at t employment.)